AvtsVivek/Rss-Hidden-Facts/src/Ram-Imam-e-Hind/ReadMe.md

 Then there is Kim Il Sung and Kim Jong II in Korea.
 Ref 5

-Religion is the opium of the masses, you heard it right?
+Marx said Relegion is the opium of the masses.
+Oooh boy.
+Was he ever wrong.

 So these RSS pple are upto something.
 Things are never what meets the eye.